-Lets you customize the ribbons (or the toolbars) as well as the keyboard shortcuts for the editor.
-For detailed information, refer to the TextMaker manual - under the following keywords: "Ribbon: Customize" (or "Toolbars: Customize") and "Shortcuts: Customize".
+Lets you customize the ribbons (or the toolbars) as well as the shortcut keys for the editor.
+For detailed information, refer to the TextMaker manual - under the following keywords: "Customizing the ribbon" (or " Customizing toolbars") and "Customizing shortcut keys".

 Using the file manager